This glass jug holds some mighty tasty

 The product got its name because it was made in the light of the moon—late at night, away from prying eyes.

 As you can imagine, it wasn’t the purest product—and some people actually went blind from bad hooch.
-But that didn’t stop others thirsting for a drink.
+But that didn’t stop others who were thirsting for a drink.

 Now, this most downscale of drinks has been given the star treatment by the manufacturers of Original Moonshine.
-Made from “estate-grown corn” in Culpeper, Virginia, it’s charcoal-filtered four times for smoothness.
+Made from “100% estate-grown corn” in Culpeper, Virginia, it’s charcoal-filtered four times for the highest purity, quality, and smooth taste—in a Prohibition-era copper pot still.

 In a beautiful glass jug—definitely a keeper for serving other beverages—Original Moonshine has the subtle aroma and sweet flavor of corn.
 And it delivers a novelty factor like nothing else we’ve seen in a while.